 How many records are in the Customers table where the field “city” equals “Woonsocket”?

-[Insert screenshot and brief explanation here.]
+I used the code above the select the count of records for Woonsocket, RI.
+In this case, there are 7.

 In the RMA database, update a customer’s records.